Character and Competance

 • Being honest

-• Letin g people know where you stand
+• Let people know where you stand

-• Not manipulating people or distort facts
+• Not manipulating people or distorting facts

 • Not spinning the truth